What does it mean to be a Jesus-centered deist?

-There were part of a large group of eighteenth-century English deists who claimed they were Christians and devoted their theological writings to explaining their conception of true Christianity.
+There was a large group of eighteenth-century English deists who claimed that they were Christians and devoted their theological writings to explaining their conception of true Christianity.
 These deists claimed true Christianity was nothing more than Jesus’ moral teachings.
 They outright rejected or simply ignored all the other parts of the Bible and Christianity.
-Furthermore, they commonly argued that Jesus taught only the simple message of deism: if people loved God and they were morally good, then they would be rewarded after they died.
+Furthermore, they commonly argued that Jesus taught only the simple message of deism: if people loved God and were morally good, then they would be rewarded after they died.
 These deists revered Jesus, but they did not believe he was God nor that he died for our sins.
-They did believe, though, that people should follow Jesus’ example of submitting to God’s will and developing a closer relationship with God through prayer.
+They did believe that people should follow Jesus’ example of submitting to God’s will and develop a closer relationship with God through prayer.
 Some of these deists called themselves “Christian deists,” but because their beliefs were so different from what many people think of as Christianity, it is probably better to call them Jesus-centered deists.
-The Jesus-centered deists did not act in concert and did not have a leader, and so they were not an organized movement.
-But their shared theology, and their clear differences from other deists, and from the theologically liberal Christians, mean they should be considered a distinct school of thought.
+The Jesus-centered deists did not act in concert and did not have a leader, so they were not an organized movement.
+But their shared theology, and their clear differences from other deists and from the theologically liberal Christians, means that they should be considered a distinct school of thought.

 Other scholars have noticed that a few of the English deists claimed they were Christians.
-But most scholars believe these deists did not actually think of themselves as Christians; rather, the deists only claimed to be a Christians as “a tactical move to deter accusations of heresy.”
+But most scholars believe that these deists did not actually think of themselves as Christians; rather, these deists only claimed to be Christians as “a tactical move to deter accusations of heresy.”

 The Jesus-centered deists were also different from the Latitudinarians and the Unitarians, who are sometimes called Christian deists by scholars.
 For example, Robert E. Sullivan calls the Latitudinarians Christian deists, and David Holmes calls the Unitarians Christian deists.
 The Unitarians and the Latitudinarians were similar to the deists in that they emphasized reason, morality, natural religion, and God’s goodness.
 But the Unitarians and the Latitudinarians thought Christianity was profoundly connected to the Old Testament, and they believed the Old Testament was an accurate account of God’s activities.
 This meant they believed that God had chastised whole countries with plagues, fires, and earthquakes as well as commanded the Israelites to kill the women, children, and babies of neighboring nations.
 Unlike the Latitudinarians and the Unitarians, the Jesus-centered deists consistently said that God had to be good and fair by conventional human standards of fairness, standards that say every person has to be given what he or she deserves based on his or her own actions.
 Therefore, the Jesus-centered deists either explicitly rejected the Old Testament or cautiously ignored it.
 They did the same with other teachings of the New Testament that they found inconsistent with God’s goodness.